opixelum/brain-disk-gitbook/docs/glossary.md

 Mechanism that enables an application or service to access a resource within another application or service.

+### Application Software

+Program designed to do a specific task other than an operation for the computer itself,

 ## B

 ### Backdoor